EvanKepner/mutatest/README.rst

 Slice mutations to swap lower/upper values, or change range e.g. :code:`x[2:] to x[:2]`
 or :code:`x[1:5] to x[1:4]`.
 This is a unique mutation.
 If the upper or lower bound is set to :code:`None` then the bound values are swapped.
 This is represented by the operations of :code:`Slice_UnboundedUpper` for swap None to the "upper" value  from "lower".

-The "ToZero" operations change the list by moving the upper bound by one unit towards zero from the absolute value and then applying the original sign e.g. :code:`x[0:2]` would become :code:`x[0:1]`, and :code:`x[-4:-1]` would become :code:`x[-4:0]`.
+The "ToZero" operations
+change the list by moving the upper bound by one unit towards zero from the absolute value and then applying the original sign e.g. :code:`x[0:2]` would become :code:`x[0:1]`, and :code:`x[-4:-1]` would become :code:`x[-4:0]`.
 In the positive case, which is assumed to be the more common pattern, this results in shrinking the index slice by 1.
+Note that these "ToZero" operations appear self-referential in the report output.
+This is because an operation identified as a :code:`Slice_UPosToZero` remains as a :code:`Slice_UPosToZero` but with updated values.

 Members:
     - :code:`Slice_Unbounded`